openharmony/game_game_controller_framework/README.md

 The GameController is designed to provide game developers with the capability to integrate game peripherals and to offer terminal device manufacturers the ability to convert input into touch controls.
-It consists of two components: the game_controller_framework and the game_controller_service.
-Currently, the component in use is the game_controller_framework.

-- The game_controller_framework serves as the framework layer for GameController.
-Its primary functions include:
+- The primary functions of the framework layer for GameController include:
     - Providing API interfaces for game developers to implement the monitoring of the connection and disconnection of game peripherals, as well as the input monitoring of these peripherals.
     - Enabling terminal device manufacturers to offer gamers the ability to play games using peripherals such as